todd-herbert/unoHID/docs/README.md

 Some hardware requires periodic contact with the USB device (Arduino) to remain connected.
 By default, the library handles this automatically, by "polling" every 10ms with Timer 2.

-This solution may be user-friendly, but it is not particularly elegent.
+This solution may be user-friendly, but it is not particularly elegant.

-If needed, this automatic polling beviour can be changed:
+If needed, this automatic polling behaviour can be changed:

 ```cpp
 // Must come before #include